 The model does this by “training” itself — constantly updating and optimizing its understanding of the relationship between variables with each new piece of data it encounters.

-In the case of ChannelMix's Marketing Mix Model, we use a supervised learning model.
+In the case of ChannelMix's Marketing & Media Mix Model, we use a supervised learning model.

 We provide the model with specific inputs (how much was spent on each marketing channel) and a specific output (leads, sales or revenue generated) and ask the model to find the rules or patterns that link those two sides.